APPENDICES

 Alemenne Guérin, a 32-year-old female merchant from France, reached New Orleans aboard the ship Robert Kelly out of LeHavre in November 1852.
 Also on the same ship was female merchant Constance Guérin, age 30, probably Alemenne's sister.

-Joseph Guérin married Fredonia Trauth.
+Joseph Guérin married Fredonia Trauth, place and date unrecorded.
 Their son Georges was born near Raceland, Lafourche Parish, in April 1862.

 CONCLUSION

-Judging by the number of Guérins who served in Louisiana units during the War Between the States, quite a few French-Creole and Foreign-French members of the family lived in South Louisiana during the antebellum period.
+Judging by the number of Guérins who served in Louisiana units during the War of 1861-65, quite a few French-Creole and Foreign-French members of the family lived in South Louisiana during the antebellum period.
 Guérins could be found in Confederate units from Pointe Coupee, Avoyelles, and Assumption parishes, but most of them served in companies and batteries from New Orleans and the surrounding area. ...

 Settlement Abbreviations